affinitydb/doc/strengths.md

 (and surrogate) keys encountered with relational systems.

 ##References and easy graph navigation
-By avoiding joins for traversals on specific instances, ChaosDB provides similar advantages as object and graph databases, in comparison with relational systems.
-ChaosDB also allows set operations on references, and [collections](./terminology.md#collection) of [references](./terminology.md#pin-reference), providing the best of both worlds _(note: path indexing is not yet available, but planned for a future release; when relevant, joins are used in the meantime)_.
+By avoiding joins for traversals on specific instances, Affinity provides similar advantages as object and graph databases, in comparison with relational systems.
+Affinity also allows set operations on references, and [collections](./terminology.md#collection) of [references](./terminology.md#pin-reference), providing the best of both worlds _(note: path indexing is not yet available, but planned for a future release; when relevant, joins are used in the meantime)_.
 References are simpler to model than foreign keys, and further reduce the burden in terms of selecting keys upfront